Aspidochelone: Fastitocalon

 As such, Tolkien imported the traditional tale of the aspidochelone into the lore of his Middle-earth.

-Other sources
+Other appearances

-In the Icelandic Sagas, Aspidochelone is known by the names Hafgufa and Lyngbakr.
+In the Icelandic Sagas, the aspidochelone is known by the names Hafgufa and Lyngbakr.

 In the folklore of the Inuit of Greenland, there was a similar monster called an Imap Umassoursa.
 It was a giant sea monster that often was mistaken for a vast and flat island.
 When the monster emerged from the water, it would tip sailors into freezing waters, causing their deaths.
 Whenever the waters seemed shallow, the sailors would tread carefully for fear of being over that dreadful creature.

-In Chile, there is a giant sea monster named Cuero, or Hide.
-It is a vast and flat thing that looks like stretched out animal hide that devours every living thing that it comes in contact with.
-It is also known to lure sailors to their death.
+In the folklore of the Yamana people of the southernmost tip of Argentina and Chile, some local waters are occupied by lakúma, large water spirits which can lay flat on the surface of the water and whose bodies can be walked across.
+When they submerge themselves, they can sink anyone walking atop them.

+The usilosimapundu of Zulu folklore also bears some similarities to the aspidochelone.
+It is a creature so large that not only do plants and trees grow on its back, but one side of it experiences a different season than the other side.
+However, unlike the aspidochelone, the usilosimapundu is a land-dweller.